 Or maybe you’ve asked them to hold onto your whole apartment full of furniture and stuff while you travel across the world or move across the country.

 Sorry, but your parents don’t want to store your stuff.
+Or at the very least, they don’t want to keep it indefinitely.

 your parents don't want to store your stuff